Appendix surgery in Nigeria|Appendicitis treatment| Appendix removal surgery (Appendectomy)

 Loss of appetite

 Though there’s a small risk of infection, a lot of people get better from appendicitis and an appendectomy with little difficulty.
 Total recovery from an appendectomy takes about one to two months.
-At this time, your doctor will possibly advise that you to limit physical activity so that your body can heal.
+At this time, your doctor will possibly advise you to limit physical activity so that your body can heal.
 You’ll have to go for a follow-up appointment with your doctor within two to three weeks after the appendectomy.

 : The information provided herein is for patient general knowledge only and should not be used during any medical emergency, diagnosis or treatment of any medical condition.
 Duplication for personal and commercial use must be authorized in writing by Surjen.com.